ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 fundamentally sound solutions.

 These changes will slowly chip away at many of the issues plaguing us today.
-We will emerge stronger, better, and more informed version of the Ruby community.
-This transformation is vital to Ruby's long term survival.
-I'm convinced that adopting this way can be build the next version of the Ruby community.
-It transformed my own development habits and I have witnessed independent transformations happen in others as well.
-Use these points to guide your decision making:
+We will emerge stronger, better, and more informed community.
+I am convinced that adopting this way can be build the next version our community.
+It transformed my development habits and I have witnessed independent transformations in others.
+These points have guided my transformation:

 * **Prefer simplicity** over convenience - convenience comes at a cost.
 Writing extra code yourself is not a problem.
-* **Prefer Explict** over implicit - programs are more easily maintained and understood when dependencies or side effects are explicit.
+* **Prefer explict** over implicit - programs are more easily maintained and understood when dependencies or side effects are explicit.
-* **Prefer well designed libraries** over monkey patching - In general reusable code does not need monkey patching.
-* **Prefer smaller libraries** over larger ones - Small API surfaces are easier to integrate into large code bases and also enforce boundaries.
+* **Prefer smaller libraries** over larger ones - Small API surfaces areas are easier to integrate into large code bases and also enforce boundaries.
+* **Prefer code open for extension** instead of modification - Well designed code does not need monkey patching
 *	**Prefer self composed stacks** over turn key solutions
 * Focus on **mid to long term** concerns over immediate needs
 * Architect with strong boundaries in mind